 - 1 (16 ounce) can chickpeas, drained*

 - 1 ½ teaspoons kosher salt - or to taste

 - ½ teaspoon pepper

 - ½ teaspoon sesame seeds

 Place garlic cloves in food processor and process until fully minced.
 Stop and scrape down sides of the bowl.

 Add remaining ingredients and continue to process until fully combined and pureed.

-Transfer to a bowl.
-Drizzle with some more olive oil and sprinkle with remaining dressing ingredients.
+Drizzle with extra virgin olive oil and sprinkle with remaining dressing ingredients.
 Garnish with chopped fresh parsley, if desired.

 **You can substitute creamy peanut butter for tahini.